jozemario/mgh-nx-nextjs-workspace/README.md

 ----
 Development environment
-git clone git@cd.splunkdev.com:it-engineering/identity/it-ciam-management.git
+git clone repo_url
-cd it-ciam-management
+cd scope-apps-name
 nvm use 18
-yarn
+yarn or npm
 ----
 Testing
 yarn add --dev @nx/cypress
-nx generate @nx/js:library --name=cypress-commands --buildable=false --publishable --importPath=@it-ciam-management/cypress-commands
+nx generate @nx/js:library --name=cypress-commands --buildable=false --publishable --importPath=@scope-apps-name/cypress-commands
 ✔ Which unit test runner would you like to use? · jest ✔ Which bundler would you like to use to build the library?
 Choose 'none' to skip build setup. · tsc Each Nx lib is already set up and configured to work well with TypeScript.
 There is a